SimracerCoin/cartesi-testing/README.md

-# Cartesi Testing
+# Testing - Processing iRacing race results file in a Cartesi Maching

-This project contains code used to test the Descartes SDK, documented in https://cartesi.io/docs/
+This project contains code used to test the Descartes SDK, documented in https://cartesi.io/docs/, by processing a iRacing race results file in a Cartesi machine.

 ## Getting Started